| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: C

-Rationale: Judicial review allows courts to determine if laws violate the Constitution.
+Rationale: Judicial review allows courts to determine if laws violate the Constitution. - What is the purpose of checks and balances?

 A. Increase power